You can find the full list with what’s included in the Chase Sapphire Reserve travel category on Chase’s website.

-No, there aren’t any official Chase Sapphire Reserve Uber rewards or benefits, but Chase Sapphire Reserve can still help cardholders save on Uber rides.
+No, there aren’t any official Chase Sapphire Reserve Uber rewards or benefits, but this card can still help cardholders save on Uber rides.
 The Chase Sapphire Reserve card gives $300 per year in statement credits to cover travel purchases, including Uber.
-Cardholders also earn 3 points / $1 on travel purchases, which applies to Uber, too.
+Cardholders also earn 3 points / $1 spent on travel purchases, which applies to Uber, too.
 Those points are worth 1.5 cents each when used to book travel on the … read full answerChase Ultimate Rewards site.

 The Chase Sapphire Reserve card also offers some secondary perks that may benefit both Uber riders and drivers.
 For example, travel accident insurance covers Uber rides up to $500,000 for death or serious injury during transport.
 If you’re an Uber driver, you’ll have access to roadside dispatch.
 Covered services include towing, jump starts, fuel delivery, tire changes, and lockout assistance.
-The service is available 24/7, and you’re covered for up to the first $50 spent on service calls.
-There’s a maximum of 4 service calls per year.
+The service is available 24/7.

 You do have options when it comes to credit cards with Uber benefits though.
 For example, the American Express Platinum card gives up to $200 annual Uber credits for Uber rides or eats orders in the U.S. as a perk.